List of The Idolmaster characters: Cinderella Project

 Kanako is a girl who enjoys doing idol work, but is also a little nervous at times.
 Her hobby is making sweets.
 She seems similar in demeanor to Azusa, having a tendency to be distraught when things do not go as planned.
 However, unlike Azusa, she tends to get flustered and nervous when things go wrong, rather than not really caring all that much.
 She enjoys wearing cute outfits like Chieri, and is also somewhat slow on the uptake for certain things.
 She still maintains a generally positive outlook on most things despite this.
 She is part of the unit called "Candy Island" with Chieri and Anzu.

-Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for seven weeks and topped at #6 on April 30.
+Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for seven weeks and topped at No. 6 on April 30.